The Open Notebook: Description

-The Open Notebook was founded as a 501(c)(3) non-profit organization by freelance science journalists Siri Carpenter and Jeanne Erdmann.
+The Open Notebook is a 501(c)(3) non-profit organization founded in 2010 by science journalists Siri Carpenter and Jeanne Erdmann.

-Initially, its sole purpose was to publish "story-behind-the-story" interviews with journalists about the genesis and development of specific published pieces of science journalism.
-Subjects of interviews at The Open Notebook have included Rebecca Skloot, Kathryn Schulz, Ed Yong, Mary Heglar, Elizabeth Kolbert, Steve Silberman, Adriana Gallardo, Carl Zimmer, Ankita Rao, Nicola Twilley, David Quammen, Christie Aschwanden, Elizabeth Shogren, Natalie Wolchover, Seth Mnookin, Cynthia Graber, and Gabriel Mac.
+Initially, it published "story-behind-the-story" interviews with journalists about the genesis and development of specific published pieces of science journalism.
+Subjects of interviews at The Open Notebook have included Rebecca Skloot, Kathryn Schulz, Ed Yong, Mary Heglar, Elizabeth Kolbert, Steve Silberman, Adriana Gallardo, Carl Zimmer, Ankita Rao, Nicola Twilley, David Quammen, Christie Aschwanden, Elizabeth Shogren, Natalie Wolchover, Seth Mnookin, Cynthia Graber, Gabriel Mac, Karen Hao, Jamie Lauren Keiles, and David Quammen.

 In 2011, Carpenter and Erdmann expanded the project to include a pitch database, an advice column, and articles on topics such as structuring narrative feature articles, finding and sharpening story ideas, taking good notes as a reporter, and pitching story ideas to editors.
+By 2025, The Open Notebook had grown to publish hundreds of articles and two books.
+It offers online courses; training workshops for journalists and scientists; tip sheets and interactive tools for journalists on any beat; online communities of practice for local journalists, international students, and journalists from underrepresented communities; and a global database of science writers.
 Knight Science Journalism at MIT wrote of the organization:

 Since 2010, The Open Notebook project has been providing educational tools and resources to sharpen the professional skills of science journalists at all experience levels.
 It's home to detailed interviews with science journalists who dissect their own story-creation process, deep reported features on the challenges of the craft, "day in the life" features where science journalists share their habits and tricks, and even an advice column and a pitch database giving examples of successful feature queries.

 Gary Price of Library Journal said The Open Notebook "provides unique tools and resources to help science journalists at all experience levels hone their craft".
 Spencer Davis of The Freelancer by Contently said TON's site "was built for science journalists in particular, but many of the site's resources are just as applicable to all freelance writers".

 Tara Haelle of the Association of Health Care Journalists wrote, "Perhaps the best science journalism site/blog out there is The Open Notebook, chock full of advice, tips, guides and inspiration."
 She listed the organization of topics on the site: "Breaking In; Finding Ideas; Pitching; Story Planning and Reporting; Writing Accurately, Clearly and Engagingly; Fact-Checking, Self-Editing and Revising; The Business and Economics of Freelancing; Being Part of the Science Journalism World; and Looking for Inspiration?"

 David Dobbs, writing in Wired, called TON "The wonderful shop-talk site for science writers."

 "...The Open Notebook [is] a primary resource for science journalists.
 It offers a primer on how to report and write about science, including how to read a scientific paper and how to explain complex concepts and processes clearly."